 There is so much you can see on your California road trip.
 The California Pacific Coast Highway Road trip has become one of the most popular yet.
 The gorgeous coast scenery feels endless and along the way you can hit the most iconic travel destinations!

 So really… what are you waiting for?

-With the weather cooling down, the best times to drive the Pacific Coast Highway is definitely in early or mid fall, right before Christmas.
+With the weather cooling down, the best times to drive the Pacific Coast Highway is definitely around mid-fall, right before Christmas.

 Learn more as I breakdown the perfect itinerary to get you started.
 We’ll mention some must-see places while your at it and definitely take advantage of these California beaches along the way.

 The best times to take the California Pacific Coast Highway Road trip

 You can practically take the California road trip any time of the year.
 There really is no perfect time.
 But if you want to push for the best weather and time then I say go in the fall.

 The temperatures are perfect and there is no scorching weather to deal with.
 With cooler temperatures you can definitely enjoy the car ride while making the most of the nicer weather.
 There are less crowds on the beaches which is always a plus.
 And camping is mostly open during these times.

 Keep in mind that temperatures are definitely cooler so make sure you bundle up for that camping trip.